How many oysters can you eat in three minutes? Most people wouldn’t know, but at Ireland’s

 The next oyster hot spot is the

-Clarenbridge Oyster Festival, south of Galway City, where a sheltered bay and delicate ratio of fresh and salt water means oyster perfection.
-Come September 13 the oysters will be shucked and the slurping will begin.
-This is one of the great local events of the region and locals are proud to showcase their culture with a great mix of food, music, art and song!
-Galway International Oyster Festival, County Galway
+Clarenbridge Oyster Festival, south of Galway city, where a sheltered bay and delicate ratio of fresh and salt water means oyster perfection.
+Come September 11 the oysters will be shucked (opened) and the slurping will begin.
+This is one of the great events of the region and locals are proud to showcase their culture with a great mix of food, music, art and song!
+Galway city

 And last but not least is the

-59th Galway International Oyster Festival at the end of September.
-Galway is renowned for a good party, and it hosts the oysters in its usual cozy revelry style.
+Galway International Oyster and Seafood Festival on 24-27 September.
+Galway is renowned for a good party, and it hosts the oysters in its usual style.
 The headline event is the incredible work of expert shuckers at the World Oyster Opening Championships.
 Watch, gasp and let your appetite lead you to a Seafood Trail for dinner.

 Think a friend might enjoy this article?
 Click